WilliamQLiu/data-onboarding/Stats_Overview.md

     -  If your sample size is large (say larger than 40) or if you have _tied ranks_, try a _normal approximation approach_ to calculate the significance level (_p-value_).
 This doesn't need a normal distribution; it just assumes that the sampling distribution of the _W_ statistic is normal, which means that the standard error can be computed that can be used to calculate a _z_ and then a _p-value_.
         *  With a _normal approximation_, you have an option to do a __continuity correction__, which tries to smooth out the distribution (since there's _tied ranks_), but comes at the expensve of maybe making your _p-value_ a little too high.

-*  __Wilcoxon signed-rank test__ is used in situations where there are two setse of scores to compare, but these scores come from the same participants.
+*  __Wilcoxon signed-rank test__ is used in situations where there are two sets of scores to compare, but these scores come from the same participants.
 This is the _non-parametric_ equivalent of a _dependent t-test_.
 The theory is that we're looking at the differences between scores in the two conditions you're comparing (e.g. see the effects of two drugs, one measured on Saturday and again on Wednesday for the same participants).
 The main difference is that there's a sign (positive or negative) assigned to the rank.
     -  For each group, if the difference in scores are the same (from Sat to Wed) then we exclude this data from the ranking
     -  We make a note of the sign (positve or negative) and then rank the differences (starting with the smallest) while ignoring the sign
     -  We deal with _tied ranks_ in the same way as before, we average them (e.g. say we had two scores of 6 and they would've both ranked 3 and 4, we then take the average of the two potential ranks (3+4/2=3.5))